 In the event that the negligence of the member club is proven, the current insurance program provides a total of 10 million dollars (a $5 million primary Comprehensive liability policy plus a separate $5 million Excess liability policy) worth of protection for these litigation and settlement costs.

-2. Sports Accident Policy, which provides cash payment for specific types of injuries.
+2. Sports Accident Policy, which provides reimbursement for medical expenses for specific types of injuries.
 Costs such as ambulance charges and immediate “out of pocket” expenses related to an injury may also be provided through this coverage.

 In conjunction with the general liability policy, the Alberta Gymnastics Federation provides a sports accident package to pay benefits in the event of accident or injuries sustained by any of the participating members or any member club in the Alberta Gymnastics Federation while involved in a practice session or in competition.

 Perhaps the greatest benefit of all is the fact that in the event of an accident, whether or not the individual member club is at fault, an injured athlete will be indemnified by this insurance coverage for a variety of injuries.

 It’s also important to know that employee based benefit packages and/or Alberta Health Care provisions would be treated as the primary coverage for these expenses.
 This program provides additional “top –up” coverage to these plans.